 We encourage you to begin reflecting on a core set of questions, which are known as "queries" in the Quaker tradition.
 These queries form the foundation of your New Student Orientation and your college experience:

-On May 15, we will mail information to all students who are admitted by May 8 and who are coming to Swarthmore for the Fall semester.
-That info includes instructions on how to log into your mySwarthmore account and set up your Swarthmore email account.
-(Students admitted later will be mailed information approximately every two weeks.)
+On May 18, we emailed information to all students who are admitted by May 8 and who are enrolling at Swarthmore for the Fall semester.
+That info included instructions on how to log into your mySwarthmore account and set up your Swarthmore email account.
+(Students admitted later will be e-mailed information approximately every two weeks.)

 Setting up your Swarthmore email account is essential.
 You should get in the habit of regularly checking your Swarthmore email and using it to ask questions or share concerns.
 Email is the College’s primary way of communicating with you.
 If you have a question or can't find what you need here, please email email@example.com.
 We look forward to hearing from you.

 On June 30, President Valerie Smith shared an update about plans for Fall 2020.
 All new students (first-year students and new transfer students) have the option to come to campus for the Fall 2020 semester.
 For more details, please see the message from President Valerie Smith.
 Additional details about New Student Orientation and move-in are forthcoming.